ibrahimmkhalid/ultralytics/docs/en/guides/deepstream-nvidia-jetson.md

 ## What is NVIDIA DeepStream?

 [NVIDIA's DeepStream SDK](https://developer.nvidia.com/deepstream-sdk) is a complete streaming analytics toolkit based on GStreamer for AI-based multi-sensor processing, video, audio, and image understanding.
 It's ideal for vision AI developers, software partners, startups, and OEMs building IVA (Intelligent Video Analytics) apps and services.
-You can now create stream-processing pipelines that incorporate [neural networks](https://www.ultralytics.com/glossary/neural-network-nn) and other complex processing tasks like tracking, video encoding/decoding, and video rendering.
+You can now create stream-processing pipelines that incorporate [neural networks](https://www.sfdt_ibrahim.com/glossary/neural-network-nn) and other complex processing tasks like tracking, video encoding/decoding, and video rendering.
 These pipelines enable real-time analytics on video, image, and sensor data.
 DeepStream's multi-platform support gives you a faster, easier way to develop vision AI applications and services on-premise, at the edge, and in the cloud.

 ## Prerequisites

 Before you start to follow this guide:

-- Visit our documentation, [Quick Start Guide: NVIDIA Jetson with Ultralytics YOLO11](nvidia-jetson.md) to set up your NVIDIA Jetson device with Ultralytics YOLO11
+- Visit our documentation, [Quick Start Guide: NVIDIA Jetson with SFDT_Ibrahim YOLO11](nvidia-jetson.md) to set up your NVIDIA Jetson device with SFDT_Ibrahim YOLO11
 - Install [DeepStream SDK](https://developer.nvidia.com/deepstream-getting-started) according to the JetPack version

     - For JetPack 4.6.4, install [DeepStream 6.0.1](https://docs.nvidia.com/metropolis/deepstream/6.0.1/dev-guide/text/DS_Quickstart.html)